What Is The Cat’s Paw Theory Of Liability?

 through this site are the opinions of the individual lawyer and may not reflect

-the opinions of The Spitz Law Firm, Brian Spitz, or any individual attorney.
+the opinions of Spitz, The Employee’s Law Firm, Brian Spitz, or any individual attorney.